 He has a Master of Science degree in Criminal Justice from the University of Cincinnati and is now retired from the United States Army after 20 years of active duty service having served as a Special Agent for the Criminal Investigation Division.

-Since Mr. Wong was elected as a Trustee, West Chester Township has been recognized four times in the Top 100 Best Places to Live by CNN/Money Magazine.
+West Chester Township has been recognized six times in the Top 100 Best Places to Live by CNN/Money Magazine, five times since Mr. Wong took office.
 He assigns small government as a significant contribution to our success, keeping the community "lean and mean" with relatively low community taxes.
 Mr. Wong is for little bureaucracy with limited regulations, and a more personal relationship between local government and the community.

 Due to the fiscal responsibility of the current Board of Trustees, West Chester Township acquired the highest bond rating in Butler County's history, granted by Moody's of New York.
 This rating results in lower interest rates on the money West Chester must borrow to achieve its goals.